francisngo/francisngo/README.md

 Throughout my career, I find that I value cross-functionally, collaborating with designers, product managers, and stakeholders to meet project objectives and delivery outstanding results.
 I like wearing different hats; tackling on new responsibilities, adapting to adversity, and driving positive change.

-I am passionate about developing a positive workplace environment and fostering collaboration that celebrates learning, growth for all.
+I am passionate about cultivating a positive workplace environment and fostering collaboration that celebrates learning and growth for all.

 To get a better idea of me, here are my core values: